bi-an/cuda-doc/CUDA/doc/Tips for speed up CUDA.md

 12.)
 For fastest global memory access, use coalescence of global memory.

 13.)
-Try to avoid multiple threads accessing the same memory element,sothat no bank conflict is possible on shared and constant memory.
+Try to avoid multiple threads accessing the same memory element,so that no bank conflict is possible on shared and constant memory.

 14.)
 Try to avoid bank conflicts for reading memories.To achive high memory bandwidth, shared and constant memories are devided into equally sized memory modules, called banks.